Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Introduction

+In the probabilistic formulation where the initial condition has finite mass, $L_t$ is bounded but there can still exist a $t_* \in (0,\,\infty)$ such that $\lim_{s \uparrow t_*} L_s^\prime = \infty$, referred to as a blow-up.
+Moreover, given suitable assumptions, for $\alpha(t)$ sufficiently large, a jump of $t \mapsto L_t$ must occur, as per \citep[Theorem~1.1]{hambly2019mckean}.
+With added common noise, there is a set of paths of positive probability where a jump must happen, \citep[Theorem~2.1]{ledger2021mercy}.

-For arbitrary initial conditions, see \citep[Example~2.2]{hambly2019mckean}{}, there may be infinitely many solutions.
-Furthermore, different solutions will take different jump sizes.
-Hence, it may be possible for two solutions to be equal up to the first jump time $t$ and then take jumps of different sizes.
-To address this ambiguity that arises at a jump time, a condition is typically imposed to restrict to admissible jump sizes.
+The probabilistic reformulation provides a natural way to restart the system following a blow-up.
+From this perspective, for arbitrary initial conditions, see \citep[Example~2.2]{hambly2019mckean}, there may be infinitely many solutions: it may be possible for two solutions to be equal up to the first jump time $t$ and then take jumps of different sizes.
+To address this ambiguity that arises at a jump time, a condition is typically imposed that selects the smallest possible jump sizes.
 This condition is known as the \emph{physical jump condition}, defined as:

-where $\Delta L_t \vcentcolon= L_t - L_{t- }$.
-The intuitive interpretation of \eqref{eq: PHYSICAL JUMP CONDITION IN THE INTRODUCTION} is that if we take the density of $X_{t-}\ind_{\tau \geq t}$ and displace it an $\alpha x$ amount towards $0$, then the mass of the system below zero is exactly $x$.
-So it is the minimal amount that we may displace our density such that the displacement and the mass below zero correspond.
+where $\Delta L_t \coloneqq L_t - L_{t-}$.
+The intuitive interpretation of \eqref{eq: PHYSICAL JUMP CONDITION IN THE INTRODUCTION} is that if we take the density of $X_{t-}\ind_{\tau \ge t}$ and displace it by an $\alpha x$ amount towards $0$, then the mass of the system below zero is exactly $x$.
+So it is the minimal amount by which we may displace our density such that the displacement and the mass below zero correspond.
 From a modelling perspective, the physical jump condition is the preferred choice of jump sizes due to its economic and physical interpretations.
-It has been established that minimal solutions are physical, \citep[Theorem~6.5]{cuchiero2020propagation}{}.
-However, it remains unclear whether physical solutions are necessarily minimal due to the lack of uniqueness for general initial conditions.